Generic Name: sorafenib (soe-RAF-e-nib)

 Sorafenib is used for:

-Treating advanced kidney cancer.
-It is also used to treat certain types of liver cancer.
+Treating certain types of kidney, liver or thyroid cancer.
 It may also be used for other conditions as determined by your doctor.

 Sorafenib is a multikinase inhibitor.
-It works by decreasing tumor growth and replication.
+It works by helping to stop cancer cells from growing.

 Do NOT use sorafenib if: